Mackie25/Olympus/README.md

-Tu compile and run this please follow the commands bellow
+To compile and run this please follow the commands bellow

 dotnet run